HEMP (Cannabis Sativa)

 Hemp seeds could basically provide a person for more than a year as a single solid food - they are so rich in nutrients!

-Hemp is a soil improvement plant and increases the nutrition values of the soil and extinguishes weeds.
+Hemp is a soil improvement plant that enhances the growth conditions of the farmland and its lush canopy hinders the growth of weeds.

 The growing season of hemp is relatively long, but in northern climatic conditions its nutritional content will develop and enrich uniquely.